prisma/language-tools/scripts/README_STABLE_BUILD.md

 ## Telemetry

 This extension collects telemetry data to help us better the usage of the extension.
 You can read more about that [here](https://www.prisma.io/docs/reference/more/telemetry).
+The extension respects the `telemetry.enableTelemetry` setting in VSCode.

 ## Build information